mo0haned/CSV-combiner/README.md

 # CSV-combiner
- Since we had to generate many CSV or spreadsheet files. this tool is to combine many filse into one file
+when I scrap big amount of data.
+I had to generate many CSV or spreadsheet files to avoid losing progress. this package should combine all this data together in one CSV file.

+To use this install csv-combiner package, import it. and use from_dir function